Hearty Chinese food at Fat Fook Inn

 The Hokkien noodles (RM18) also pack an exceptional flavor punch with copious amounts of crispy red meat lard juxtaposed with beef belly, squid, and greens.
 The black sauce in this rendition would perhaps not be as thick as popular variations of this famed dish; however, you don’t regularly get Hokkien mee with such beneficiant portions of pork lard and other ensemble ingredients.

-From the vegetable options, strive the stir-fried chives with chestnut mushrooms (RM20) which function crunchy chives towards chewy bits of mushroom in what proves to be a union of equals.
-Sweet and bitter beef is so not unusual in Chinese restaurants that it’s also the dish least possibly to impress locals who have attempted numerous variations of the identical antique component.
+From the vegetable options, strive for the stir-fried chives with chestnut mushrooms (RM20), which function crunchy chives towards chewy bits of mushroom in what proves to be a union of equals.
+Sweet and bitter beef is so not unusual in Chinese restaurants that it’s also the dish least likely to impress locals who have attempted numerous variations of the identical antique component.
 But at Fat Fook Inn, the candy and sour pork with pineapples (RM28) are, in reality, quite … faultless.
 The pork has a lovable crunch that offers manner to a gentle, almost juicy indoors, and the sauce that traces the crevices and hollows of the beef juggles the sweet-bitter divide with aplomb.

 Related Posts